 I immediately responded, “No, I don’t think you made the wrong decision at all.
 I think you trusted yourself, and did the best thing for you.”

-I know the message I repeat here at the Wounded Dove is fight for love, fight for your marriage, but I never have talked about what fighting looks like.
-After our lunch, I thought a lot about our conversation.
+I know the message I repeat here is fight for love, fight for your marriage, but I never have talked about what fighting looks like.
+After lunch, I thought a lot about our conversation.
 I lingered on how messy love can be, and I wished it was as black and white as I used to think it was.
 I’ve seen enough in my life to know, not every love story is going to be like mine, and not every broken love story can be fixed.
 E.M.
 Forester writes in his novel, A Room with a View,

 “Life is a public performance on the violin, in which you must learn the instrument as you go along.
 Man has to pick up the use of his functions as he goes along — especially the function of Love.”